dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 {{< /tabs >}}

 ## Tell us what you think!
-We're continuously working to improve our quickstart examples and value your feedback.
-Did you find this quickstart helpful?
+We're continuously working to improve our Quickstart examples and value your feedback.
+Did you find this Quickstart helpful?
 Do you have suggestions for improvement?

 Join the discussion in our [discord channel](https://discord.gg/22ZtJrNe).